Mario-CyberS/Deploying-Wazuh-SIEM/README.md

 - Select "I agree to the Terms and Conditions"
 - At the lower right click on blue arrow to download

-### 3. Create an AlmaLinux VM in VMware Workstation 17
+### 3. Create a RHEL VM in VMware Workstation 17
 - Launch VMware Workstation and create a new VM by selection 'File' at the top left, then select 'New Virtual Machine'.
-- You will get a New Virtual Machine Wizard pop-up.
-Select 'Next' .
-You will see the boot menue and you can either wait for the timer to finish and it will auto boot defualt (which could include a GUI), or you can press enter and customize the boot up, like i did (I didn't use a GUI, CML only)
+A new VM installer window will pop-up.
-- -> Select 'Installer disc image file (iso):' -> Select 'Browse' -> Select the Almalinux iso download -> Select 'Next'
+- -> Select 'Installer disc image file (iso):' -> Select 'Browse' -> Select the RHEL iso download -> Select 'Next'
-- -> Give it a name 'AlmaLinux 64-bit WazuhMgr' -> Select 'Next'
+- -> Give it a name 'RHEL 9.5 WazuhMgr' -> Select 'Next'
 - -> Keep the disk size at recommended size and select 'Split virtual disk into multiple files' then Select 'Next'
-- -> Select 'Customize Hardware' -> change memory to 6 GB and processors to 4 Select 'Close'
+- -> Select 'Customize Hardware' -> change memory to 4 GB and processors to 4 Select 'Close'
 - -> Last Select 'Finish'
-- Next we can press enter to begin the OS boot.
-This could take a little while.
+- Next you can press start marchine and the VM will boot up, this will take you to the boot up options.
-- We are not done configuring the installation yet, once done, we will select the disk we want to use, type the number of the disk option you want then press enter.
-You can then stick with the default options of the next couple of questions, type their number the enter.
-- Go through the rest of the OS boot up instructions, there should be 8 steps to go through to finish the installation, most will be automated processes which require no work.
-Then type the number of the steps that show [!] one at a time to finish them.
-I did not create a user and only set up a root password, but I will create a user once fully installed.
-- Once you've gone through each of the steps, go ahead and type b and enter to continue the full installation.
+- Customize these as you please, you will have to register the VM with your RHEL account you made earlier.
+- Also I chose to boot this VM with a GUI in order to use the VMware tools like copy and paste from local PC to VM.
+- You can also choose to set root pass, do that.
+Also you can create your Wazuh user, call it WazuhMgr and give it admin role.
+You can also do this after the boot via CLI.

-### 4. Create our Alma user
+### 4. Create our Linux user
-- Before installing the Wazuh components lets create an Alma user to deploy our Wazuh system with:
+- Before installing the Wazuh components lets create a Linux user to deploy our Wazuh system with (Run this in Wazuh Box CLI):
 ```bash
 useradd -m -s /bin/bash WazuhMgr
 ```